-The Deans of the Colleges of the University, along with the Directors of two independent schools, also report directly to the Office of the Provost.

-Other offices reporting directly to the Office of the Provost include Admissions and Records, Financial Aid, Institutional Research, Title IX, Information Technology Services, and the Learning Systems Institute.
+The Deans of the Colleges of the University report directly to the Office of the Provost.
+Other offices reporting directly to the Office of the Provost include Admissions and Records, Financial Aid, Institutional Research, Information Technology Services, and the Learning Systems Institute.